rptaylor/kapel/README.md

     - Increase `.Values.prometheus.querySpec.timeout` (e.g. ~ 1800s) to allow long queries to succeed.
     - Apply sufficient CPU and memory resource requests and limits.

-Pods must specify CPU resource requests in order to be accounted.
+In order to be accounted, pods must specify CPU resource requests, and remain registered in Completed state on the cluster for a period of time when they finish.
 All pods in a specified namespace will be accounted.
 To do accounting for different projects in multiple namespaces, a KAPEL chart can be installed and configured for each one.

 ## Configuration